Traumatic Facial Burn Injuries

 Every year in the US, there are 1-2 million burn injuries seen by doctors and emergency rooms.
 Facial burns take up many of those burns.
 In facial burns, there are often many specialty doctors involved so that the patient can maintain airway patency, corneal protection, oral incontinence, and other aspects of facial comfort, appearance, and function.
 The idea is to minimize the deformity of the face by making the patient have a near-normal look again.

 Third-degree burns or “full-thickness burns” wreck the epidermis, the whole dermis, and sometimes the deeper layers of tissue.
 They do not hurt because of the loss of the nerve endings in the burned tissue.
-They can occur because of an association with hot liquids, flame, hot solids, electricity or chemicals.
-It is a dry, leathery burn that is gray, white, green or translucent.
+They can occur because of an association with hot liquids, flame, hot solids, electricity, or chemicals.
+It is a dry, leathery burn that is gray, white, green, or translucent.
 It eventually turns brown or black.
 With facial burns of this depth, surgical intervention is required to replace lost skin through a skin graft.Causes of Facial Burns

-Facial burns are always traumatic but they can be caused by many different things:
+Facial burns are always traumatic, but they can be caused by many different things:

 - The face can come in contact with a hot surface like a stovetop or occupational surface, usually causing first or second-degree burns.

-- Burns from electricity are often difficult to inspect because the burn can go very deep but can be only partially visible from the outside.
+- Burns from electricity is often difficult to inspect because the burn can go very deep but can be only partially visible from the outside.
 Electrical burns to the face should be taken very seriously.

 The rule of nines is this: